SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

 Syntax:
 """""""
 This is an overloaded intrinsic.
-The data stored in memory is a vector of any integer, floating-point or pointer data type.
+The data stored in memory is a vector of any integer, floating point or pointer data type.
 Each vector element is stored in an arbitrary memory address.
 Scatter with overlapping addresses is guaranteed to be ordered from least-significant to most-significant element.

 ::